 The mayor also called on the state to stop appropriating Energy Tax Receipts, a revenue stream the state calls state aid but which local officials have long considered their money that was recently appropriated by the state.
-Items like that, she said, were part of the reason for the tax increase this year.
+Items like that, she said, were part of the reason for the this year.

 But in general, Mayor Mironov highlighted the township as a place for businesses to thrive through the support it already gives enterprises within its borders.

 “I pledge to continue those efforts, and again we hope that you will help be our advocates,” she said.
 “Let others know that they should join you and that this is the place to be in today’s economy, in today’s world.”